 All four watches provide the same functionality, but with different styles.
 There are also many options for personalization including interchangeable straps in leather, silicone and stainless steel.

 You are going to struggle to find a hybrid watch more beautiful than one of the devices in the Skagen Connected range.
-There are a number of options to choose from including the Signature, Hald, Jorn and Haggen Connected.
+This includes the Signature, Hald, Jorn and Haggen Connected.
 Coupled with a price which comes below much of its direct competition, this is a very good option if you are looking for a classic looking timepiece which elegantly adds in the smarts.

-This smart analogue watch is compatible with both Android phones and iPhone and runs on a standard coin-cell battery with a four- to six-month battery life.
-And the quick-release-pin construction makes it easy to interchange the leather band with other 20mm leather, steel-mesh, silicone or nylon straps.
+This smart analogue timepiece is compatible with both Android phones and iPhone and runs on a standard coin-cell battery with a four to six-month battery life.
+The quick-release-pin construction makes it easy to interchange the leather band with other 20mm leather, steel-mesh, silicone or nylon straps.

 Lets face it.
 It was only a matter of time before your favourite activity tracker got a major fashionista-friendly makeover.
 We are talking about fashion here, so don’t get overly excited about functionality.
 But you will get the basics.